Gomboc-AI/actions/on-pull-request-runner/README.md

 # Gomboc ORL On Pull Request Runner

-Composite GitHub Action that runs [ORL](https://github.com/Gomboc-AI/orl) on **pull request** diffs: discovers touched workspaces, remediates in audit mode, posts results to Integrations, and leaves a summary PR comment.
+Composite GitHub Action that runs [ORL](https://github.com/Gomboc-AI/orl) on **pull request** diffs: discovers touched workspaces, remediates in audit mode, posts results to Integrations, and leaves inline review comments plus a summary on the PR.

 ## Requirements